-Heuristic analysis is about as close as we get to ‘best practices.’
-However, after years of experience, you still can’t tell what exactly will work, but you can more easily point out opportunity areas.
-As Craig Sullivan put it:
+Heuristic analysis is about as close as we get to “best practices.”
+Even after years of experience, you still can’t tell exactly what will work.
+But you can identify opportunity areas.
+As Craig Sullivan puts it:

-So humility is crucial, but it also helps to have a framework.
+Humility is crucial.
+It also helps to have a framework.
 When doing heuristic analysis, we assess each page based on the following:

 Web analytics analysis is next.
-First thing’s first – make sure everything is working.
-You’d be surprised how many analytics setups are broken.
+First thing’s first: Make sure everything is working.
+(You’d be surprised by how many analytics setups are broken.)

-Google Analytics (and other analytics setups) are a course in themselves, so I’ll leave you with some helpful links to read:
+Google Analytics (and other analytics setups) are a course in themselves, so I’ll leave you with some helpful links: